Aryaholmukhe/cmdf_hacks/README.md

 ## Howdy!
-### A trio of avid programmers participating in the cmd-f hackathon
+### A trio of avid highschool programmers participating in the cmd-f hackathon

 ![ourbanner](https://i.gyazo.com/08eb637d827e73879e2d210fa2b91484.png)
 MoneyBack's goal is to help pandemic-impacted individuals pay back debt and create equitable budgets.
 We have created a functioning program that recommends different budgeting methods and calculations for each type.